 ‘Any time you like.’

-The railway yards lights had begun to flicker again, so badly it was getting hard to see as rubbish raced by underfoot fast enough you’d have thought it was being chased.
+The railway yards lights had begun to flicker again, so badly it was getting hard to see as scraps of paper raced by fast enough you’d have thought they were being chased.

-‘That’ll be them.’
-The Demon craned its head to look at where the moon was just visible through the clouds.
-As they watched something passed across its face.
-It turned to Slice, ‘Go, quick, remember, spray them well.
+‘That’ll be them,’ The Devil craned its head to look at where the moon was just visible through the clouds.
+As they watched something passed across its face; the Devil turned to Slice.
+‘Go, quick, remember, spray them well.
 They’ll thank you.’

-Slice didn’t hesitate she ran down the tracks so faster her feet had trouble keeping up.
-She’d met Hell’s Department of Armaments once before, and once was enough.
+Slice didn’t hesitate she ran down the tracks so fast her feet had trouble keeping up.
+She’d met Hell’s Department of Harmaments once before, and once was enough.

-It was raining when the train stopped for the last time; you got the impression the townsfolk probably liked it that way the place was that spic and span.
+It was raining when the train stopped for the last time; and she got the impression the townsfolk probably liked it that way the place was that clean.

 ‘Mr I know it’s late, but I need a room.’

 Slice slapped some more of North’s money down, hoping that the lake forming at her feet wouldn’t put the guest house owner off, ‘a week should do it